olsson-group/ito/README.md

 cu121 for systems with CUDA 12.1.

-This command will install all package dependencies and the appropriate wheels for pytorch-scatter, pytorch-sparse, pytorch, and pytorch-cluster, which are necessary for pytorch-geometric.
+This command will install all package dependencies and the appropriate wheels for pytorch-scatter, pytorch-sparse, pytorch, and pytorch-cluster, which are architecture-specific dependencies for pytorch-geometric.

 ## Usage